aiblocks/docs/guides/get-started/transactions.md

         panic(err)
     }

-    // And finally, send it off to Stellar! resp, err := horizon.DefaultTestNetClient.SubmitTransaction(txeB64)
+    // And finally, send it off to AiBlocks! resp, err := millennium.DefaultTestNetClient.SubmitTransaction(txeB64)
     if err != nil {
         panic(err)
     }